 - Our training is completely school-centred.
 We work with over forty secondary schools and sixteen primary schools in the north east and more than half of these schools support the delivery of either physical education-specific sessions, wider whole school sessions or core subject sessions.
 By the end of the year trainees will have spent time in approximately ten different schools.
 Well over one hundred ex-trainees are currently employed in our partnership schools.

 - We have exceptionally strong support mechanisms.
 All trainees have a subject mentor and a professional mentor or class teacher in school plus a link tutor from the core SCITT team.
 In addition, a large cohort of trainees means that you are never working in isolation.

 - We have recently joined forces with Vision for Education, an education recruitment specialist, who will support trainees to secure a permanent role once they have qualified.

 Demand for places is very high so interested applicants are advised to apply early via UCAS Teacher Training.
-The application window for 2020/21 opens on 8th October 2019 and we are hoping to recruit twenty eight secondary and twelve primary trainees.
+The application window for 2020/21 opens on 8th October 2019 and we are hoping to recruit twenty eight secondary and fourteen primary trainees.